Ciela-Institute/caustics/paper.md

 well established `lenstronomy` package has been in use since 2018 [@lenstronomy], `PyAutoLens` is also widely used [@PyAutoLens], and GIGA-Lens is a specialized JAX [@JAX] based gravitational lensing package [@GIGALens].
-`Lenstronomy` is fully featured and has been widely used in the gravitational lensing community. `Caustics` development has been primarily focused on three
-aspects: processing speed, user experience, and flexibility.
-The processing speed is primarily derived from PyTorch and `caustics` has been optimized to take full advantage of its features.
-The user experience is streamlined by providing three interfaces to the code: configuration file, object-oriented, and functional where each interface level requires more expertise but allows more capabilities.
-In this way, even users with no previous experience with gravitationel lensing simulation can smoothly transition to advanced use cases of the `caustics` framework.
+`Caustics` development has been primarily focused on three aspects: processing speed, user experience, and flexibility.
+The processing speed is primarily derived from PyTorch and `caustics` has been optimized to take full advantage of this.
+The user experience is streamlined by providing three interfaces to the
+code: configuration file, object-oriented, and functional where each interface level requires more expertise but allows more capabilities.
+In this way, even users with no previous experience with gravitational lensing simulation can smoothly transition to advanced use cases of the `caustics` framework.
 Flexibility is achieved by a determined focus on minimalism in the core functionality of `caustics`.

 `caustics` fills a timely need for a differentiable lensing simulator as differentiable codes are already advancing other fields.
-For example, gravitational wave analysis has explored the use of differentiable codes [@Coogan2022; @Edwards2023; @Wong2023]; astronomical image photometry extraction [@Stone2023] and light curves [@Millon2024]; even generic optimization for scientific problems [@Nikolic2018].
-There is already a great deal of literature on the use of machine learning for strong lensing analyses, which of course benefit from differentialbe programing and GPUs [@Brehmer2019; @Chianese2020;
+For example, gravitational wave analysis [@Coogan2022; @Edwards2023; @Wong2023]; astronomical image photometry [@Stone2023]; light curves [@Millon2024]; even generic optimization for scientific problems [@Nikolic2018].
+There is already a great deal of literature on the use of machine learning for strong lensing analyses, which of course benefit from differentialbe programing and GPUs [@Brehmer2019;
-@Coogan2020; @Mishra2022; @Karchev2022; @Karchev2022b]. `caustics` is built on
+@Chianese2020; @Coogan2020; @Mishra2022; @Karchev2022; @Karchev2022b].
-the lessons form other differentiable codes, and built to accelerate machine learning in the field of strong lensing.
+`caustics` is built on the lessons from other differentiable codes, and built to accelerate machine learning in the field of strong lensing.

 # Scope